fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Five_Machine_Learning/README.md

 ### Settings

-Download the dataset, add columns, convert it to csv file and upload to Google Cloud Storage.
+Download the dataset, add columns, convert it to csv file and upload the csv file to Google Cloud Storage.

 * Data spilt: 80% for training, 10% for validation, and 10% for testing.
 * Features: maint, doors, lug_boot, safety, class.